Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

-This document also presents a non-normative framework to assist writers of a Recursive operator Privacy statement (analogous to DNS Security Extensions (DNSSEC) Policies and DNSSEC Practice Statements described in RFC6841).
+This document also presents a non-normative framework to assist writers of a Recursive operator Privacy Statement (analogous to DNS Security Extensions (DNSSEC) Policies and DNSSEC Practice Statements described in RFC6841).